Without a doubt, sales are a challenge for marketers—no matter the industry.

 Sprout Social claims that if you search for #corporate on TikTok, you can find a subculture with a ton of entertaining content about corporate life.

-Professionals are hurrying to adopt TikTok's realistic style and are coming up with fun methods to express their frustrations with the workday.
+Professionals are hurrying to adopt TikTok's realistic style and are creating fun methods to express their frustrations with the workday.

 All you have to do is pinpoint their issues and figure out how your offering may help.

-It is also crucial to take a peek at your rivals' strategies to set yourself apart from them and their offerings.
+It is also crucial to peek at your rivals' strategies to differentiate yourself from them and their offerings.

 3.2 Partner up with key opinion leaders

-And teaming up with key opinion leaders within your field is an excellent method to do so.
+And teaming up with key opinion leaders within your field is an excellent method.

 You can start by selecting a few creators or companies that you want to network and connect with on TikTok.